dfsXZ Department of Sociology, Loyola University Chicago

 Dr. Fredericks' professional interests include: Sociology of Health Care, Medical Sociology, Professionalization, Sociological Theory, Stratification, and the Family.
 Dr. Fredericks developed the SCP [Society, Culture, and Personality] Model.
 It is a heuristic device which integrates various concepts and theories in order to deepen and clarify one's understanding of sociological phenomena.
 The model has been published and presented in the United States, Canada, Great Britain, Europe,and Central and South America.

-Dr. Fredericks teaches graduate courses in Medical Sociology and undergraduate courses in Sociology of Health Care, Sociological Perspective, Social Problems, and Sociology of the Family.
+Dr. Fredericks taught graduate courses in Medical Sociology and undergraduate courses in Sociology of Health Care, Sociological Perspective, Social Problems, and Sociology of the Family.
 With his associates, Dr. Fredericks created and developed two new sub-disciplines in the field of Medical Sociology - Cellular Sociology and Genetic Sociology.

 Publications